Skip to main content

 A child support attorney may charge you a flat fee, or they may charge you on an hourly basis.
 Some attorneys may also ask for a retainer fee for their services.

-The amount of money you have to pay will depend on the experience of the attorney and how complicated your case is.
+The amount you must pay will depend on the attorney's experience and how complicated your case is.
 Note that there are also additional fees you must pay.
 These fees are payments associated with your case, including court fees.

 More Information About Child Support